 Kevin, a US Army Veteran, Graduated from Great Lakes Christian College (where he met his wife Kathy) with a Bachelor’s of Religious Education with dual majors, one in Biblical Theology and one in Leadership & Ethics.
-Kevin and Kathy have served in Ministry for 17 years in Indiana, Michigan and Ohio.
+Kevin and Kathy have served in Ministry since 1998 in Indiana, Michigan and Ohio.

 Some words from Kevin: